p2635/evil-tester-api-challenges/README.md

 ## About the project

 This project includes my solutions to the evil tester's API challenges.
 The API is used to manage a To-Do list with simple CRUD (Create, Read, Update, Delete).
-Although the app is runnable locally, I decided to develop my tests against the public cloud instance (https://apichallenges.herokuapp.com/).

 * [About the API challenges](https://apichallenges.herokuapp.com/apichallenges) - information on API challenges and the application.
 * [Full list of API challenges](./ListOfChallenges.pdf) - The challenges include get all todos, delete a todo, bad requests etc.